gandhimeet/pythonbasic1/README.md

 ## Introduction

-This repository hosts a variety of Python exercises that cover topics such as variables, data types, loops, conditionals, functions, and more.
+This repository hosts a variety of Python Basic exercises that cover topics such as variables, data types, loops, conditionals, functions, and more.
 Whether you're a beginner looking to learn Python or an experienced developer wanting to brush up on your skills, these exercises can be a great resource.

 ## Exercises